Buyers are searching for homes with a modern, sleek aesthetic and lots of natural light. These are some of the requirements for many older homes.

 Because of lingering dampness, basements can be a natural breeding ground for mold.
 It is important to think about how to best allow airflow and prevent moisture buildup in isolated areas.

 Many of these home improvement options can help to improve the marketability of your home.
 You have to determine what steps will yield the best return on investment for you and your family.
-We suggest that you set aside a budget for upgrades and improvements and start with the easier tasks that you can take care of on your own.
+We suggest that you set aside a budget for upgrades, cleaning, and improvements and start with the easier tasks that you can take care of on your own.